Faro de Covesea en el sendero de la costa de Moray

 © VisitScotland / Paul Tomkins

 Exploring all the sights of the Cairngorms National Park will have your appetite craving something tasty!
-Dotted across the park you can find many little cafés or shops where you can pick up a bite to eat or a cooling ice cream.
-You may also come across Farmers' Markets and shops selling a variety of local produce and homegrown goods - perfect for taking home to cook up a storm.
+Dotted across the park you can find many little cafés or shops where you can pick up a bite to eat.
+Look out for farmers' markets and shops selling a variety of local produce and homegrown goods - perfect for taking home to cook up a storm.

 Enjoy a mid-bike-ride pit stop at the Rothiemurchus Visitor Centre, venture up to the Cairngorm Café on Cairngorm Mountain for magnificent views, or stop in at Cobbs Café at Glenmore Visitor Centre after an afternoon of walking.

-If you're looking for a fine dining meal out, head to the Old Bridge InnThe Boathouse at Loch Insh, the Letterbox Restaurant in Newtonmore, or The Cross at Kingussie, to name a few.
+If you're looking for a fine dining meal out, head to the Old Bridge InnThe Boathouse at Loch Insh, the Letterbox Restaurant in Newtonmore, or The Cross at Kingussie.

 Enjoy tasty food and drink in the Cairngorms